 Important dates

-• August 8 — Start of the Summer School
+August 8 — Start of the Research School

-• August 16 — End of the Summer School
+August 16 — End of the Research School

 PROGRAM

-• Natural Language Processing (NLP) and Artificial Intelligence
+Natural Language Processing (NLP) and Artificial Intelligence in Social Sciences

-• Social Network Analysis (SNA) and Artificial Intelligence
+Social Network Analysis (SNA) and Artificial Intelligence in Social Sciences

 INSTRUCTORS